Updated August 24, 2024

 Discover® Bank offers decent rates for their Online Savings account.

 The Discover® Bank Online Savings account has no minimum balance.
-Discover Bank also offers a range of CDs, with a minimum deposit of $2,500.
+Discover Bank also offers a range of CDs.
 Rates are comparable with some of the best rates on the market for similar products.

 Suncoast Credit Union: Best Credit Union